-Inadequate use and regulation of interventions against publication bias decreases their effectiveness
+Inadequate use and regulation of interventions against publication bias decreases their effectiveness a systematic review

 Objectives: To determine the effectiveness of interventions designed to prevent or reduce publication and related biases.